 Torches are made by crafting a Stick, Straw, and Resin in a crafting table.
-This will create an Extinguished Torch, which can be lit by ing on an already placed lit Torch, or on an lit firepit.
+They can also be made by placing a stick in a Barrel of Pitch.
+This will create an Extinguished Torch, which can be lit by ing on an already placed lit Torch, or on a lit firepit.
 Alternatively, Extinguished Torches can be placed, and lit with a Firestarter or Flint & Steel.

 on a lit torch or lit firepit, or place and with a firestarter or flint and steel to light the torch.

 Torches can be placed on the solid sides of most blocks, as well as on top of fences and stone walls.
 Unlike in vanilla, gravity affected blocks like dirt, cobblestone, sand and gravel cannot be supported by Torches, and will fall and replace any Torches that are directly underneath them.

 Lit Torches give off a light level of 12.
 After a configurable amount of time (Default: 48 hours), or if directly exposed to rain, lit Torches will burn out and no longer produce light.
 Torches can also be manually extinguished with afrom an empty hand.
 Extinguished Torches can be picked up and relit, or can be relit by ing with another lit Torch.

 Torches in the inventory can be used toon placed Torches to either relight burned out Torches, or restart the countdown timer on lit Torches.

 Placed Torches will occasionally sputter, letting out embers that can set nearby flammable blocks on fire.
 For this reason, it is advisable to use Candles indoors, instead.
 The Torch can spawn fire one block above itself, two blocks below itself, and one block to the side.
 Air blocks in this area can become fire if they touch the face of a flammable block.
 Flammable blocks in this area can be destroyed and replaced by fire.